Qinti/nazca/README.md

 #### Construction
 Every class in nazca could have a special method, called `constructor`.
 This is the first method that is executed, when the object is initialized with `new ClassName(...inputParameters);`.
-It is always public
+It is always public.
 In our case we do not initialise it in with the `new` keyword, but we have the object that is the part of the hierarchy.
 In this case, the constructor will be called as soon as the object is loaded on the page (to be precise, when the `DOMContentLoaded` event is fired).